KiandaBPM/docs/content/docs/platform/rules/workflow/go-to-form.md

 4. If you want to add conditions for the rule, click on the **Edit conditions** button ![Edit conditions button](/images/editconditions.png) to create conditions for the rule, see [Conditions](/docs/platform/rules/general/add-conditions/) for more details.

-5. Under **Action** create one or more actions for the rule by filling out the following:
+5. Under **Action**, create one or more actions for the rule by filling out the following:

    - **Select form** - click on the field and select a form from the process.